derek164/python-wordcount/README.md

 ## Performance

-The script utilizes parallel processing with multiple processes to speed up the word counting process.
+The script utilizes parallel processing to speed up the word counting process.
 It automatically determines the number of processes to use based on the number of available CPU cores.
 During execution, the script provides timing information for each major step, allowing you to assess the performance of different stages.